sigp/serenity-benches/README.md

 |-|-|-|-|-|
 |  [tree_hash_state](#tree_hash_state) | 81.444 ms | 1.3884 s | 121.80 ms | 1.8679 s |
 |  [tree_hash_block](#tree_hash_block) | 3.0570 ms | 3.4629 ms | 4.5881 ms | 4.7180 ms |

+## Lessons Learned

+Here we share the lessons we learned during optimisation.
+We hope this information will save time for other implementers.

+### Per-Epoch Processing

+We found it useful to consider rewards and penalties as a map against `state.validator_balances`.
+This allowed us to very easily use [rayon](https://github.com/rayon-rs/rayon) to do this map concurrently.
+I imagine most other languages have an equivalent library.
+The specification is well designed for this purpose -- updating one validator's balance only mutates state related to that validator.

+Where we found speed improvements:

+- Processing the validator rewards in parallel (as mentioned earlier).
+- Obviously, removing all `O(n^2)` time blow-ups.
+This means using hashsets for checking if a validator is a member of some subset of validators.
+- Replacing multiple calls to `inclusion_distance` with a single iteration over `previous_epoch_attestations` which produces a map of `ValidatorIndex -> SlotIncluded`.
+This shaved ~1.5 seconds from per-epoch processing.

+### Per-Block Processing

+All notable gains here were from introducing concurrency where hashing or signature verification is involved.

+We found a ~50% increase in
+processing `AttesterSlashings` by first verifying all `SlashableAttestations` in parallel before verifying each `AttesterSlashing`.

 # Details